MaestroShadburn/test/README.md

 > <img width="276" height="415" alt="image" src="https://github.com/user-attachments/assets/f845a057-2eea-4a0d-b1f4-0405c07fa941" />

 ### 3. Engineering Challenge & Troubleshooting Logs
 * **The Failure:** Executed a role escalation test simulation using Dwight's user account.
-The platform verified the justification entry text but failed to trigger the automated timeout cleanup script, leaving root privileges active permanently.
+The platform verified the justification entry but failed to trigger the automated timecap script, leaving privileges active permanently.
 * **The Fix:** Conducted an administrative trace and discovered Dwight's profile was nested inside a legacy security group that inherited direct, permanent Global Admin permissions outside PIM visibility rules.
 Purged the account from that legacy security group container to clear the inheritance leak.

 ### 4. Verification Benchmarks
 1. Access the Privileged Identity Management console ➔ Azure AD roles ➔ Audit history.
 2. Review the timeline logs to track the chronological lifecycle events.
-3. Confirm the log records the entry text business case justification statement.
+3. Confirm the log records the entry and business case justification statement.